micha-sky/micha-sky/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Spotitube
+- 🔭 I’m currently working on some projects
-- 🌱 I’m currently learning microservices
+- 🌱 I’m currently learning react
 - 💬 Ask me about stuff
 - 📫 How to reach me: contact@alexmichasky.com
 - 😄 Pronouns: he/him